PikaKight/Abducted-/README.md

 # Abducted-
-St. Robs ComSci CPT code for a game, plz don't steal
+St. Robs ComSci CPT code for a game